N4ch0M/ParamCIC/README.md

 3. **Integrator Section**: Performs cumulative summation at the higher clock rate.

 ## How to Use
+1. Run the Python script to analyze the filter response and estimate the necesary stages and delays.
-1. Configure the parameters in the Verilog file to match your desired interpolation factor and bit-width.
+2. Configure the parameters in the Verilog file to match your desired interpolation factor and bit-width.
-2. Run the Python script to analyze the filter response and generate necessary coefficients.
 3. Integrate the Verilog module into your FPGA or ASIC design.

-## License
-This project is released under the MIT License.

 ## Author
-[Your Name]
+Author: Juan Ignacio Morales
+Email: morales.juan.ignacio@gmail.com